 Bougie Assisted Surgical Cricothyrotomy: This is the preferred surgical airway option to be used by the RSI paramedic.
-See Surgical Cricothyrotomy Bougie Assisted 7.5.
+See Surgical Cricothyrotomy Bougie Assisted 7.6.
+If failed airway and unable to ventilate consider Cricothyrotomy Protocols 5.5 OR 7.6.
+DOCUMENTATION

 - Each attempt at passing an ETT should be documented as a separate procedure of "Rapid Sequence Intubation".
 The procedure should include the provider and time for each separate attempt.
-DO NOT also document a second procedure of "orotracheal intubation" as this will constitute double documentation of the intubation process.
-In this case, the procedure of RSI counts as the passing of the ETT itself. - All medications administered should be documented, including the time and provider who administered them. - Follow all other required documentation outlined in Procedure: Orotracheal Intubation 5.7.
+DO NOT also document a second procedure of "orotracheal" intubation" as this will constitute double documentation of the intubation process.
+In this case, the procedure of RSI counts as the passing of the ETT itself. - All medications administered should be documented, including the time and provider who administered them. - Follow all other required documentation outlined in Procedure: Orotracheal Intubation 5.8.

-If failed airway and unable to ventilate consider Cricothyrotomy Protocols 5.2 OR 7.5.
+If failed airway and unable to ventilate consider Cricothyrotomy Protocols 5.5 OR 7.5.

-Rapid Sequence Intubation (RSI)
+Rapid Sequence Intubation (RSI) 7.6

-Prerequisite Protocol 7.